-- a.)
-Transfer of Rights Under the regulations for FERPA in 34 CFR 99.5(a), parent rights regarding education records are transferred to your child at age 18.
+a.)
+Transfer of Rights - Under the regulations for FERPA in 34 CFR 99.5(a), parent rights regarding education records are transferred to your child at age 18.
 If the rights accorded to the parent under IDEA are transferred to your child who reaches the age of majority, consistent with 34 CFR 300.520, the rights regarding educational records are also transferred to your child.
-(Parent Procedural Safeguards for Parents of students with disabilities, Part B Santa Rosa). - b.)
+(Parent Procedural Safeguards for Parents of students with disabilities, Part B Santa Rosa).

+- b.)
 ESE students with disabilities who have not yet reached their 22nd birthday and who have not earned a standard diploma and who wish to continue their education may continue to receive Free Appropriate Public Education (FAPE) consistent with a properly developed IEP. - J. Elementary School Absenteeism: After review by the Integrated Services Team (IST) at each school, the Principal has the authority to retain students who have been absent 20 or more days excused and/or unexcused.
+The Drivering has the final authority for the grade placement of each student.